 Ms Carmen María León (University of Castilla-La Mancha) - Presenting Author

 Ms Sophie van der Valk (Trinity College Dublin)

 Response order effects refer to the impact on survey responses that arise by varying the order of the response options.
 Previous research has documented two type of effects, known as primacy and recency effects (Krosnick & Duane, 1987).
 Primacy effects occur when response options presented earlier are selected more often than those presented later.
 Recency effects, on the contrary, occur when response options presented later are more likely to be selected.
 These effects have been widely studied with unordered categorical response options.
 However, few studied have examined response order effects with ordinal scales, despite their extensive use in survey research.
 We contribute to filling this gap by analysing the effects of varying the direction of fully-labeled rating scales on survey responses.
 To do so, a split-ballot experiment was embedded in an online survey conducted in Spain (N = 1,000).
 Respondents were randomly assigned to one of two groups, which received the questions in the original order (from "strongly disagree" to "strongly agree") or in the reversed one (from “strongly agree" to "strongly disagree").
 The results of the study are presented and the implications and recommendations for future research are discussed.

-Dr Johan Martinsson (University of Gothenburg) - Presenting Author
+Dr Morgan Earp (US Bureau of Labor Statistics) - Presenting Author

 Dr Jean Fox (US Bureau of Labor Statistics)

 Dr Robin Kaplan (US Bureau of Labor Statistics)